SendiAp/Remaining/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## There’s a new type of broom out, it’s sweeping the nation.